jchenj/jchenj.github.io/_posts/2020-01-22-intro-to-git.md

 * [Learn Git Branching](https://learngitbranching.js.org/Git tutorial) - nice interactive exercises, great to see visual representations of the current & goal states of the branches.
 * [Git Tutorial for Beginners: Command-Line Fundamentals](https://www.youtube.com/watch?v=HVsySz-h9r4) - packs a lot into half-hour video, very clear explanations & shows all steps in the terminal

-I should say that before even getting started I ran into an issue, as attempting to run Git resulted in an error like `xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at /Library/Developer/CommandLineTools/usr/bin/xcrun`.
+(Before even getting started I ran into an issue, as attempting to run Git resulted in an error like "xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at /Library/Developer/CommandLineTools/usr/bin/xcrun."
 It turned out that this problem was related to my recent update to macOS Catalina, and I needed to update Xcode Command-line Tools with `xcode-select --install`.
 The Stack Overflow post I found describing the problem and solution(s) is [here](https://stackoverflow.com/questions/52522565/git-is-not-working-after-macos-update-xcrun-error-invalid-active-developer-pa).(I may need to consult this in the future, as it sounds like this issue pops up after every macOS update.)

-Anyway, back to the main event.
-Prior to today I'd had seen a demo of Git from the command line and listened to one podcast about it, but hadn't used it myself.
+Anyway, prior to today I'd had seen a demo of Git from the command line and listened to one podcast about it, but hadn't used it myself.
 I had set up a Git Hub account, set up, forked and modified repos using the web interface.

 ## Key achievements of the day
 * Set up global config variables for Git